El Dorado station

 The El Dorado Missouri Pacific Depot is a former passenger train station in El Dorado, Kansas, United States.
 It is a one-story, red-brick structure with a red-tile roof and wide, overhanging eaves designed by E. M. Tucker, Chief Engineer of the Missouri Pacific, in the Mission architectural style.

 History

-Constructed in 1918, the depot served the Missouri Pacific Railroad, on a freight-passenger line that ran east from Wichita to El Dorado then on to Eureka Yates Center, Durand, Iola, Moran, Bronson, and Ft.
+Constructed in 1918 for $400,000, the depot served the Missouri Pacific Railroad, on a freight-passenger line that ran east from Wichita to El Dorado then on to Eureka Yates Center, Durand, Iola, Moran, Bronson, and Ft.
 Scott.
+The depot replaced an 1880s depot.
+Passenger service ended in 1958.

 It was added to the National Register of Historic Places in 1994.